cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 For thoroughness, we can print the shape of the dataset with
 ```
+print(digits.data.shape) # Should show 1797 rows and 64 columns
+                         # Each row contains the data of an image
-print(digits.data.shape) # Should show 1797 rows and 64 columns, where each column is representative of one pixel in an image
+                         # Each column is representative of one pixel in the image
 ```
 &nbsp;